GBSVM: Granular-ball Support Vector Machine: Conclusion and Future Work

-{ } The proposed GBSVM is an important attempt to use the coarse granularity of a granular-ball as the input to construct a classifier.
-GBSVM is the first non point input classifier in the history of machine learning.
-It has no points, i.e., $x_i$, in its model.
+The proposed GBSVM is an important attempt to use the different granularities of granular-balls as the input to construct a classifier.
+GBSVM is the first nonpoint input classifier in the history of machine learning, and its model does not contain points, that is, $x_i$.
 This paper has fixed the errors in the existing GBSVM, and derived its dual model.
-A algorithm based on PSO is designed to resolve the dual model.
-This algorithm is the first coarse granularity classification algorithm not based on point-input.
+The nonlinear GBSVM model is proposed by developing a method of generating granular-balls in kernel space.
+An approximate function solving algorithm based on the SMO algorithm is designed to calculate the dual model.
 The experimental results on some benchmark datasets demonstrate that GBSVM performs better than SVM both in robustness and effectiveness.
-It also indicates that granular-ball classifiers performs well in robustness and effectiveness.
-So, to develop granular-ball learning into other classifiers will be an important work in the future.
+It also indicates that granular-ball classifiers perform well in robustness and effectiveness.

-Although GBSVM exhibits good performance in efficiency and robustness, many drawbacks needs to be overcome.
-The PSO based algorithm can not find a global optimal solution, so how to use other optimization method, such as gradient descent method, to solve the dual model of GBSVM will also be researched in the future.
-In addition, due to the complexity of the theory, the GBSVM model for non-linear classification is not derived in this paper.
-Although the main advantage of SVM is to deal with linear data, it will be also meaningful to develop the GBSVM model for non-linear classification.